Spotback skate: Conservation status

 In the cities of Santos and Guarujá, specimens of the spotback skate which are deemed large enough to have commercial value are commonly landed and marketed.
 From 1999 to present, the market for the meat of the spotback skate has expanded to Asia, particularly South Korea.
 As a result, commercial fishing has led to an overexploitation of the species and its consequent listing as an endangered species.

 Spotback skates are particularly vulnerable to extinction due to their large body size relative to other skate species.
 According to Dulvy & Reynolds (2002), skate species considered to be locally extinct have larger body sizes compared to all other skates.
 Large body size is in turn correlated with higher mortality rates and with life-history parameters such as late age at maturity.
 Another study by García et al. (2007) also corroborated the notion that a large body size increased the extinction risk in elasmobranchs.
 Spotback skates are also especially vulnerable to trawl fisheries because they inhabit the soft bottom substrates of the ocean (Ebert; Sulikowski, 2007).
 Consequently, the biomass of spotback skates has decreased by 75% from 1994 to 1999.

 Behavior and eating habits

 The spotback skate is found across most of the continental shelf year round.
 The spotback skate's diet is a versatile and mainly piscivorous consumer.
 Their diet shifts with increasing body size and as a response to seasonal and regional changes in prey abundance and distribution.
 They prey mostly on teleost, cephalopods, elasmobranchs, and decapods.
-Smaller spotback skate tend to consume decapods and the larger skates ate elasmobranchs and cephalopods.
+Smaller spotback skate tend to consume decapods and the larger skates eat elasmobranchs and cephalopods.
 The consumption of teleosts differed between seasons depending on whether the teleost were demersal- benthic or benthic.
 The more demersal- benthic teleosts were consumed during the cold season while the benthic teleosts were eaten during the warm season.
 The decapods, cephalopods and elasmobranchs were predominantly shrimps, octopuses, and skates.
 The main cephalopod consumed in the warm season was the octopus.